gimhol/react-native-waterfall/README.md

-expansionOfScope      | Number   | The distance from the boundary when item starts to render, default value is 0, onEndReachedThreshold | Number   | Just like ListView. onEndReached          | Function | Just like ListView. onItemShowUp          | Function | This function will be called when the itemView enters the scope. renderItem            | Function | (itemData,itemIdx,itemContainer)=>renderable
+expansionOfScope      | Number   | The distance from the boundary when item starts to render, default value is 0, onEndReachedThreshold | Number   | Just like ListView. onEndReached          | Function | Just like ListView. renderItem            | Function | (itemData,itemIdx,itemContainer)=>renderable

 and any props of ScrollView